- 22 Dec 2020

 Send Notifications Within a Flow

-The portal supports notifications in the form of an email, popup within the portal, SMS text, Instant Message, Twitter, and a custom notification method.
-In order for the system to know a user's email address, phone number to text, etc.; the contact information must be provided his/her user account settings.
+The Portal supports Notifications in the form of an Email, Popup within the portal, SMS text, Instant Message, Twitter, or custom notification method.
+In order for the system to know a user's Email Address, the Phone Number to text, etc.; the contact information must be provided to the user's Account settings.

 The general set up to enable SMS notifications is as follows:

-In this example, create a flow that sends a text message to a user that is currently logged in.
-The example assumes that steps one and two have already been completed.
+In this example, create a Flow that sends a text message to a user that is currently logged in.
+The example assumes that steps one and two from the Overview have already been completed.

-Connect the outcome path to the End Step.
+- Connect the step to the Start and End steps.

-Save and close the flow.
-When the flow executes the recipient should receive a text message saying hello, if there is a phone number attached to the account.
+- When the Flow executes the recipient should receive a text message with the defined Message input if there is a phone number attached to the Account.

-NOTE: As a test to see if the phone can receive text messaging in general, compose a new email to the phone number and use the carrier's email suffix as the domain.
-For example, for a Sprint phone, send an email to firstname.lastname@example.org (with the "6195555555" representing the actual user's phone number).
+As a test to see if the phone can receive text messaging in general, compose a new Email to the phone number and use the carrier's Email suffix as the domain.
+For example, for a Sprint phone, send an email to email@example.com (with the "6195555555" representing the actual user's phone number).
 The message should appear as a text message on the phone.